Jacksonville Vehicular Manslaughter Lawyer

 Defenses to Vehicular Manslaughter

-In Jacksonville, Florida, defending a vehicular manslaughter charge requires an in-depth understanding of the facts surrounding the case and the legal implications that are appropriate for the circumstances.
+In Jacksonville criminal cases, defending a vehicular manslaughter charge requires an in-depth understanding of the facts surrounding the case and the legal implications that are appropriate for the circumstances.
 Common defenses include:

 • Lack of Recklessness.
 This shows that the defendant’s driving was not reckless but instead just an unfortunate accident.